-Caterina Ducati is a Reader in Nanomaterials at the Department of Materials Science and Metallurgy, and a fellow of Churchill College, Cambridge.
+Caterina Ducati is a Reader in Nanomaterials at the Department of Materials Science and Metallurgy, and a research fellow at Churchill College, Cambridge.
 In 2010 she was awarded a European Research Council (ERC) Starting Grant to study third generation solar cells at the nanoscale.
 In 2014, she was awared an ERC Proof of Concept grant to study air purification through novel metal-metal oxide nanocomposites.

 She is involved in the European Network Enabling Science and Technology Through European Electron Microscopy 2 (ESTEEM2).